kildem/pwa-workshop-docs/practice-step7.md

 ![Chrome](images/step7-3.png)

-After you install the application, it will work in the separate window.
+After you install the application, it will work in a separate window.
 You can uninstall it from the context menu placed in the title bar of this window:

 ![Uninstall](images/step7-2.png)

-There is also an alternative way to install the application - with using the browser menu:
+There is also an alternative way to install the application - by using the browser menu:

 ![Alt](images/step7-4.png)